Miriam Albano

-Miriam Albano (born 1991) is an Italian opera singer (mezzo-soprano).
+Miriam Albano (born 1991) is an Italian opera singer (soprano).
 She has won numerous international competitions and was a soloist at the Vienna State Opera until 2019.

 Life and career

 Born in Venice, Albano comes from a family of musicians.
 Her father is a violist and her mother a pianist, while her grandfather began his career as a prompter at La Scala in Milan and at La Fenice in Venice and was active as a conductor in numerous operas in the 1950s.
 She started her musical education at the age of seven at the Conservatorio di Musica Benedetto Marcello.
 After studying violin for 8 years, she completed her first vocal studies with Stella Silva and graduated with honors.
 In Vienna she took up further vocal studies with Claudia Visca at the University of Music and Performing Arts Vienna, graduating in 2017 in the Master programme Art Song and Oratorio with Robert Holl, Stephan Matthias Lademann, and Charles Spencer with highest honors and as winner of the mdw Appreciation Award (2018).
 She completed her musical education by participating in international master classes with KS Brigitte Fassbaender, Helmut Deutsch, Malcom Martineau, Anne Sofie von Otter and Ann Murray, among others.
 As a member of the 2016 Young Singers Project, she appeared at the Salzburg Festival in the opera for children The Fairy-Queen for Children in the leading role as Puck.

 From 2016 to 2019, Miriam Albano was a soloist in the ensemble of the Vienna State Opera, where she debuted in February 2016 as Cherubino in Le Nozze di Figaro and as Annio in La Clemenza di Tito, conducted by Ádám Fischer.
 She also appeared as Cherubino at Vienna's Schlosstheater Schönbrunn, at the Teatro dell'Opera di Roma in a new production by Graham Vick, and at the Teatro del Maggio Musicale Fiorentino in Florence (season 2018-2019).
 Further, she debuted as Rosina in Laurent Pelly's production of Barbiere di Siviglia, conducted by Marc Minkowski at the Grand Théâtre de Bordeaux.
-At Deutsche Oper am Rhein, she made her debut as Angelina in La Cenerentola, produced byJean-Pierre Ponnelle.
+At Deutsche Oper am Rhein, she made her debut as Angelina in La Cenerentola, produced by Jean-Pierre Ponnelle.
 In the 2019-2020 season, she debuted as Zerlina in Don Giovanni and Stephano in Romeo et Juliette, also at Deutsche Oper am Rhein.